hamzajabbar-ua/CriticalMinerals/README.md

 ### Office of Strategic Capital — The Defence Finance Bridge

 The Office of Strategic Capital is a DoD loan and loan-guarantee programme that functions as a bridge between DPA-style strategic prioritisation and conventional project finance.
-It has already made a **$150 million** direct loan to **MP Materials** for heavy rare-earth separation in California and announced **$700 million** of conditional loan commitments to **Vulcan Elements and ReElement** for rare-earth separation, metallisation, and magnet manufacturing. **[ref needed — the individual OSC loan announcements for Vulcan and ReElement are not in the available source set; the MP Materials figure is confirmed via the war.gov release]** [23]
+It has already made a **$150 million** direct loan to **MP Materials** for heavy rare-earth separation in California and announced **$700 million** of conditional loan commitments to **Vulcan Elements and ReElement** for rare-earth separation, metallisation, and magnet manufacturing.
+[23]

 In market terms, the OSC fills a gap: projects that are too capital-intensive for venture funding and too policy-sensitive for ordinary lenders to price comfortably.
 It is especially powerful for midstream processing nodes, where the investment quantum is large, the technology is either unproven at U.S. scale or genuinely novel, and the off-take market is partly driven by government qualification requirements rather than open commodity markets.